marialarsson/tsugite/README.md

 In case of an invalid joint, the system also gives suggestions (on the right side).
 The suggestions consists of up to four valid joint geometries within one edit distance from the current design.

+For more details, see the [User Interface Wiki](https://github.com/marialarsson/tsugite/wiki/User-Interface-Manual) (coming soon).

 ### File format *.tsu
 *.tsu is a unique file format for this application.
 This file [my_joint.tsu](my_joint.tsu) is provided as an example.